MartonDev/Instant-Load/README.md

 |`#instantload-circle-spinner`|The circle styled loading's spinner|

 ## Contributions
 You are more than welcome contributing to the library.

+Make sure to do `npm install`, after cloning the repository to install `UglifyJs` as a devDependency.
+Use this command to minify:

+    uglifyjs instantload.js --output instantload.min.js --mangle --source-map

 Please make a pull request if you have implemented something new